 Header always append X-Frame-Options SAMEORIGIN

-Then restart Apache Web Server.
+- Then restart the Apache Web Server.

 Implement in shared web hosting